 While in Hoi An Vietnam, we ventured to White Rose Restaurant to try a local specialty – white rose dumplings.
-Watch our video to find out what makes these dumplings so special.
+Discover what this dish is all about and whether you should venture to the restaurant too.

 After falling in love with white rose dumplings at the Hoi An Central Market, we wanted to try the local Vietnamese food specialty at the restaurant where they’re actually made.
 That’s how we ended up at White Rose Restaurant just outside of the city’s tourist area.